 Begin by completing the form.

-You will receive an email each week.
+You will receive an email that will give you content access

 Each Week Learn About a New Topic on Equity

 each week learning and getting a better understanding of the equity issues we face.
-Weekly challenge content will be posted here.

 ABOUT THE EQUITY CHALLENGE

 United Way of Long Island wants to be a healing voice for Long Island.
 We recognize there is significant need for us as individuals and